Le mélange du randonneur maison, 3 versions!

 • 1/8 tsp ground cinnamon (Dion spices for a gluten-free version)

-• ½ cup of dried fruit, your choice (I like to mix the organic dried figs to organic dried apricots) Have fun changing varieties!
+• ½ cup of dried fruit, your choice (I like to mix organic dried figs with organic dried apricots) Have fun changing up the varieties!

-Mix the nuts together, mix in the olive oil and maple syrup to coat everything.
-Sprinkle with cinnamon and mix again to combine.
-Spread everything on a baking sheet and bake in a preheated oven at 300 degrees F, for about twenty minutes, turning after 10 minutes.
+Mix the nuts together, then mix in the olive oil and maple syrup to coat everything.
+Sprinkle the cinnamon and mix again until it is homogeneous.
+Spread everything on a baking sheet and bake in a preheated oven at 300 degrees F for about twenty minutes, turning after 10 minutes.

-Once the mixture has cooled, add the dried fruit, and store in an airtight jar.
+Once the mixture has cooled, add the dried fruits, and store in an airtight jar.

-Let your imagination run wild, dream up your own mixes of different nuts, fruits, herbs, spices and go!
-Go move!!!!!
+Let your imagination run wild, imagine your own blends… different nuts, fruits, herbs, spices… and go!
+Get moving!!!

 Article written by Audrée Hogue